 Under the covers, Azure SQL Database is just a SQL Server database and so you will have the same concerns about monitoring performance, behaviors, errors and the like.
 As such, to a large degree SQL Monitor looks and behaves with Azure SQL Database largely the same way as it does with SQL Server running on your local hardware or within a virtual machine.
 However, you will also see differences, and you’ll also have special monitoring concerns depending on exactly how you have set up your Azure SQL Databases, what purchasing model and service tier you’ve chosen, and so on.

 This article does not attempt to offer any advice on how to migrate to Azure SQL Database, nor on what options you should choose.
 I’ve merely set up four Azure SQL Databases to reflect some of the available options and models:

 Standalonedb– this is, as you might assume from the name, a single Azure SQL Database and is in the Basic Tier and charged by DTU

 RedgatePool– an elastic pool with three databases which are in a higher performance tier and billed by vCore.

 secondshareddb– are two single database on the same logical server which are in a higher tier and billed by DTU again.

-Certain resources limits will apply to your database and pools, either DTU-based or vCore-based.
+Certain resources limits will apply to your databases (and pools), either DTU-based or vCore-based.
 If you hit them, you’ll start seeing severe performance issues, and even connection problems.
 Of course, SQL Monitor has metrics and alerts that will allow you to see these problems coming and plan for how to avoid them.

-Let’s start at the Overviews screen in SQL Monitor, where you can see the Azure SQL Databases and database pool that I set up for monitoring, as described above.
+Starting at the Overviews screen in SQL Monitor, you can see the Azure SQL Databases and database pool that I set up for monitoring, as described above.